newrelic/infra-integrations-sdk/docs/v3tov4.md

 `func (i *Integration) Entity(name, namespace string, idAttributes ...IDAttribute) (e *Entity, err error)`

 In SDK v4, you can obtain the Host Entity or create Entities.
-The Host Entity is a the entity attached to the host where the agent is running.
+The Host Entity is the entity that represents the host where the agent is running.
 It inherits the same entity ID as the agent which executes the integration.
 On the other hand, an Entity has its own entity ID.
 Both types of entities are decorated with the metadata from the host where the agent is running.